Behind The Scenes Of My First Year In Practice – Big Lessons Learned & How Much I Made

 There is a HUGE difference between creating educational content that positions you as the expert and gives your community tangible actions to take so they can get results and personalized coaching that clients should pay for.

-I would spend time creating personalized mini-protocols to anyone and everyone who asked.
+I would spend time creating personalized mini-protocols for anyone and everyone who asked.
 It’s ok to be a “go-giver” and go above and beyond… it’s not ok to privately coach people who don’t want to pay you.

 It’s because I didn’t know any better… I thought I was just being friendly and helpful plus I loved sharing.
-Later on when the questions kept coming I would feel resentful and annoyed… I was helping people improve their lives for free.
+Later on, when the questions kept coming, I would feel resentful and annoyed… I was helping people improve their lives for free.

 And my answer to any question is now…

 I’d love to answer that question for you but would feel awful if I gave you the wrong information.
-Why don’t I take your contact information and email you later to set up a complimentary discovery session.
+Why don’t I take your contact information and email you later to set up a complimentary discovery session?
 This way I can learn more about your health history and goals and share some info on the different program options I have that will help you achieve your goal.
 Sound good?

-Because I didn’t have that script I had no idea about capturing leads, so instead I gave out my business cards… never hear from those people again.
+Because I didn’t have that script, I had no idea about capturing leads, so instead, I gave out my business cards… never hear from those people again.

 LESSON # 2 – Don’t sign a clinic space rental agreement in year 1 of your business.